ayushsingh82/EcoMonad/Readme.md

 ## About

-EcoPharos represents a significant step forward in bringing transparency and accountability to carbon emissions reporting through blockchain technology on the Pharos platform.
+EcoMonad represents a significant step forward in bringing transparency and accountability to carbon emissions reporting through blockchain technology on the Pharos platform.